HarryPaniccc/DnD/Session Notes/Vanguard/Session 92 - The Temple of Elemental Evil.md

 A particularly evil earth elemental notices Rylai's presence with his tremorsense, but he will not alert the rest of the temple, as he believes that if he kills her he can use the power of her blood to escape his confinement.
 Rylai holds the power to open a sealed rift to the elemental planes, and can also step through the veil of the temple's imprisonment.

 ### Flashback 2
+Enter lake, need to help person stuck on ice.
+Ends **right before** a plunge into the ice.

 ### Worship Chamber